-In a Web service a Web technology such as HTTP - originally designed for human-to-machine communication - is used for transferring machine-readable data formats such as XML and JSON or in our case GML describing S-100 data.
+A Web service technology such as HTTP - originally designed for human-to-machine communication - is used for transferring machine-readable data formats such as XML and JSON or in our case GML describing S-100 data.
 In practice, a Web service commonly provides a Web-based interface to a maritime technical service, utilized for example by a mobile app or bridge equipment, that provides a user interface to the end user.

 The communication always consists of a request message from one machine (client) to another machine (server) and a reply message from the server to the client.
 The message can contain S-100 data encoded in GML.
 Different types of requests are named operations.
+Figure 4 and Figure 5 show an example of such a communication.